colbyj/bride-of-frankensystem/docs/building/conditions_branching.rst

 A few rules to keep in mind:

-- **Participants are assigned to whichever enabled condition has the fewest participants** at the moment of assignment.
-This produces approximately balanced groups even with rolling recruitment.
+- **Participants are assigned to whichever enabled condition has the fewest participants** at the moment of assignment, with ties going to the condition listed first.
+This keeps group sizes close even with rolling recruitment.
+Note that this is deterministic minimization, not simple random assignment — if your protocol or method section describes the randomization procedure, describe it as minimization.
 - **Condition numbers start at 1**, in the order they appear in the list. ``Control`` is condition ``1``, ``High Reward`` is ``2``, ``Low Reward`` is ``3``.
 - **Participants who haven't been assigned yet have condition ``0``.** This includes participants in projects with no ``CONDITIONS`` block at all.
 - **Abandoned participants aren't counted when balancing.** "Abandoned" means inactive longer than ``ABANDONED_MINUTES`` (default 5 minutes).
 To include them, set ``COUNTS_INCLUDE_ABANDONED = true``.